astropy/astropy/docs/coordinates/skycoord.rst

 Matching Within Tolerance
 -------------------------

-To test if coordinates are within a certain distance of each other use the `~astropy.coordinates.SkyCoord.separation` method::
+To test if coordinates are within a certain angular distance of one other, use the `~astropy.coordinates.SkyCoord.separation` method::

   >>> sc1.icrs.fk4.separation(sc1).to(u.arcsec)  # doctest: +SKIP